 I studied philosophy and biology at the University of Muenster.
 In 2012, I received a PhD from the University of Cologne, with a thesis on “The Ontic Account of Explanatory Reduction in Biology”.
 I worked as a postdoctoral fellow at the Department of Philosophy at the University of Geneva, Switzerland, and in the DFG Research Group “Causation and Explanation” at the University of Cologne.

 My recent publications include a book on “Reductive Explanation in the Biological Sciences” that appeared in 2015 with Springer.
-I am an author of the Philosophy of Science paper “On the Limits of Causal Modeling: Spatially-Structurally Complex Biological Phenomena” (2016) and a coauthor of the BJPS paper on “The Metaphysics of Constitutive Mechanistic Phenomena” (2016).
+I am an author of the Philosophy of Science paper “On the Limits of Causal Modeling: Spatially-Structurally Complex Biological Phenomena” (2016) and a coauthor of the BJPS paper on “The Metaphysics of Constitutive Mechanistic Phenomena” (2017).